ZSalloum/PortfolioSimulation/README.md

 # PortfolioSimulation
-Simple example for simulating portfolio/stock trading using Reactj=Js and SpringBoot
+Simple example for simulating portfolio/stock trading using ReactJs and SpringBoot

 ## Portfolio with price updates
 ![](images/portfolio.PNG)